 Most states will require you to keep some record of your homeschooling lessons and your child’s finished work.
 After checking what the requirements are for your state (green button above), we recommend that you check out this article on our blog about keeping records of your child’s schoolwork.

 6. How Do I Get My Child Assessed?

 You may find that some states require you to get your child assessed at some point during the school year.
 (Usually at the end of your school year or when a child has completed a grade.)
 You can usually find someone local to perform an assessment, some states allow you to go through the public school system for assessment, and some states will allow you to do the assessments at home with an accredited program like the Iowa For E Standardized Test from Seton Testing.
 Be sure to keep the records of each child’s assessment in a separate folder for ease of access.

 Again, almost all of the points above are different depending on which state you live in so the most important thing is finding out what the laws and requirements are for the state that you currently reside in or will be homeschooling in.

-It cane feel overwhelming trying to sort through all of the information at first, but there are plenty of people that can help you with this, including ME!
+It can feel overwhelming trying to sort through all of the information at first, but there are plenty of people that can help you with this new journey ahead of you, including ME!